Powerlearnproject/se-assignment-day-2-git-and-github-Aggiemwaura776/README.md

                 -Task management.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+-Common challenges-Merge conflicts:occurs when simultaneous changes overlap
+                  -Branch management:Keeping track of multiple branches can be complex.
+-Best practices-Make small frequent commits for better tracking.
+               -Clear commit messages for clarity
+               -Reqular pulls-keep your branch upto date with the main branch -Strategies-Regularly review codes and pull requests
+           -Maintain clear documentation and guideline.